GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.5.md

 <div class="text-quoted">“Huh... what?”</div>

-I let out my question, while putting the two bags I've been carrying to the ground — thankful for an opportunity to finally let go of the heavy weight.
+I let out my question, while putting the two bags I've been carrying to the ground—thankful for an opportunity to finally let go of the heavy weight.

 <div class="text-quoted">“Gaaaah!”</div>